-The RDNA compute units are redesigned for improved single threaded performance and offers better efficiency compared to the older GCN units.
+The RDNA compute units are redesigned for improved single-threaded performance and offer better efficiency compared to the older GCN units.
 The IPC performance in RDNA is much higher at 1, which is around 0.25 in GCN, which can be experienced especially in gaming.

 Single Cycle Instruction Issue